Pet Euthanasia at Home in Liverpool

 Payment is kindly requested via bank transfer the day before the visit, allowing me to prepare all necessary paperwork and coordinate with the crematorium if needed.

 You are under no obligation to keep a booked appointment.
 A full refund is issued if you cancel or reschedule with at least 12 hours’ notice.
 If cancellation occurs within 12 hours or while I am en route, an administrative fee of £100 may be retained to cover travel and preparation costs.
+Cancellations within 2 hours of your appointment will result in no refund pf any monies paid for your appointment

 When is the right time for my pet?